robertengaxway/axway-open-docs/content/en/docs/central/cli_central/cli_install.md

     @axway/amplify-central-cli     | 0.1.4,0.1.3-dev.10             | 0.1.4
     ```

 All the development versions of AMPLIFY Central CLI can be found at [NPM install of AMPLIFY Central CLI](https://www.npmjs.com/package/@axway/amplify-central-cli).
-To install specific development version, run the following command:
+To install a specific development version, run the following command:

 ```
 amplify pm install @axway/amplify-central-cli@0.1.3-dev.10